jdstrand/language-checker/docs/ignore.md

 You may ignore a specific line for one or more rules by creating an in-line or next-line comment.

 This functionality is very rudimentary, it does a simple search for the phrase.
-Since `woke` is just a text file analyzer, it has no concept of the comment syntax for every file type it might encounter.
+Since `language-checker` is just a text file analyzer, it has no concept of the comment syntax for every file type it might encounter.

 For in-line ignoring, simply add the following to the line you wish to ignore, using comment syntax that is supported for your file type.

 !!! danger
-    `woke` is not responsible for broken code due to in-line ignoring.
+    `language-checker` is not responsible for broken code due to in-line ignoring.
 Make sure you comment correctly!

 Next-line ignoring works in a similar way.
 Instead of adding to the end of line you wish to ignore, you can create the ignore comment on its own line just before it.
-Any alphanumeric text to the left of the phrase will cause `woke` to treat it as an in-line ignore, but any text to the right of the phrase will not be considered.
+Any alphanumeric text to the left of the phrase will cause `language-checker` to treat it as an in-line ignore, but any text to the right of the phrase will not be considered.

 !!! note
     Next-line ignore comments takes precedence over in-line ignores, so try to only use one for any given line!